php-fig/fig-standards/proposed/cache.md

 /**
  * Exception interface for invalid cache arguments.
  *
- * Any time an invalid argument is passed into a method it must throw an
+ * Any time an invalid argument is passed into a method it must throw a
- * exception class which implements Psr\Cache\InvalidArgumentException.
+ * \Psr\Cache\InvalidArgumentException.
  */
-interface InvalidArgumentException { }
+class InvalidArgumentException extends \InvalidArgumentException {
+}
 ```

 ### CacheException